-In the National Infrastructure Plan (2013), Infrastructure Australia recognises that this initiative addresses a nationally significant issue; however "the identification or development of the right solution is at an early stage".
+This project has been funded by the Federal and NSW governments.
+This initiative addresses a nationally significant issue; however "the identification or development of the right solution is at an early stage".

-NSW Roads and Maritime Services will provide an updated Issues Report, which will provide information to guide the steps to be taken to progress this priority project.
+NSW Roads and Maritime Services are providing regular updates and reports on the steps being taken to progress this priority project.